- SCU Business Home

 Are there additional requirements for students whose first language is not english?

+Yes.
 Students who completed their formal education in a non-English speaking institution must complete the TOEFL exam and submit the results with their application.
-The minimum acceptable TOEFL score is 79 (internet based), 213 (computer based), and 550 (paper based).
-Applicants whose native language is English need not submit TOEFL scores.

 Do I have to get my foreign credentials evaluated?

 Yes.
 International transcripts must be evaluated by any California Board of Accountancy approved agency found at http://www.dca.ca.gov/cba/publications/foreign.pdf.
 Evaluations must show a U.S. bachelor’s degree equivalency and final cumulative grade point average.
-Applicants must possess the foreign equivilant of a U.S. bachelor's degree from a regionally accredited U.S. college or university.
+Applicants must possess the foreign equivalent of a U.S. bachelor's degree from a regionally accredited U.S. college or university.
+No exceptions.

 Do I need to submit TOEFL scores if my native language is English?